NanaB38/Astronomy_CPT4_api/README.md

 - write a few tests with jest and supertest
 - Implement a simple user system with registration and login features.
 - Implement roles and permissions, for example : unlogged  users shouldn't be able to access the album or tracks routes, and only users with the role 'artist' should be able to perform write operations on albums and tracks.
+- Implement a front-end interface that works with your API

 ## It's done !
 Congrats !